 - 3.12.11 Private label products are not automatically allocated.
 Arrangements to allocate product should be made through the Central AGLC Authorized Warehouse.
 For further information please refer to Section 3.10.
 (Amended Jul 2021 and Oct 2023) - 3.12.12 Custom label products are not considered private label products and do not require a separate product registration code.
-A custom label is a label for a wedding or corporate event or company logo, etc. It is not for a licensed premises.
-(Added Oct 2023)
+A custom label is a label for a wedding or corporate event or company logo, etc. It is not for a licensed premises or licensee.
+(Amended Feb 2025)